payalkhatri039/webapp/README.md

 6. https://github.com/github/gitignore/blob/main/Packer.gitignore
 7. https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions

-# API Checks Covered:
+# API Checks Covered For Healthz:

 1. No query params accepted.
 2. No Request method except Get accepted for healthz.
-3. No request method except Get, Post and Put for user aps
+3. No request method except Get, Post and Put for user APIs.
 4. No payloads accepted in requests and responses for healthz.
 5. Only authorized users can perform Get and Put operations.
 6. Allowing only valid JSON schemas for user APIs.